EoghannIrving/mindloom/README.md

 Other components log to files in the `data` directory as well.
 The service runs on `http://localhost:8000` by default.

-Open `http://localhost:8000/` in a browser for a simple web interface to parse projects and record energy.
+Open `http://localhost:8000/` in a browser for a simple web interface to parse projects, record energy and render prompt templates.

 Record today's energy and mood from the command line:
 ```bash